-Hilla Lavie is writing her dissertation at the Minerva Koebner center for German History, the Hebrew University Jerusalem, under the supervision of Prof. Moshe Zimmermann and Prof. Ofer Ashkenazi.
-The dissertation's title: "Imagining a Jewish State after the Holocaust: Representations of Israel in 1950s-1960s West German Films".
-She completed her MFA (film directing) and MA (film Studies) at the Department of Film and Television, Tel Aviv University.
+Hilla Lavie finished her dissertation on "Imagining a Jewish State after the Holocaust: Representations of Israel in 1950s-1960s West German Films" in spring 2020 at the Koebner Minerva Center for German History under the supervision of Prof. Moshe Zimmermann and Prof. Ofer Ashkenazi.
+She is now a post doc fellow at the Center and as editor responsible for the Center's annual academic publication of "SLIL - Online Journal for HIstory, Cinema and Television".
+Hilla Lavie holds an MFA (film directing) and MA (film studies) from the Department of Film and Television, Tel Aviv University.
 Her MA Thesis, supervised by Prof. Moshe Zimmermann, won the Goldhirsh Prize for a thesis in the field of Holocaust research, 2014.
-She is the editor of the academic journal "Slil" for history, cinema and television, published by the Koebner Center.
-She was a guest scholar at the Dubnow Institute in Leipzig and at the Friedrich Meinecke Institut at the Free University Berlin with the support of Armbruster fund.
+Dr. Lavie was a guest scholar at the Dubnow Institute in Leipzig and at the Friedrich Meinecke Institut at the Freie Universität Berlin with the support of Armbruster fund.
 Her research won The Simon Wiesenthal Prize for a dissertation in the field of Holocaust research, 2018.